Dietrich von Saucken: World War II

 Saucken took part in Battle of France, Balkan Campaign, Operation Barbarossa as commander of a motorised brigade of the 4th Panzer Division.
 He was promoted to Generalmajor on 1 January 1942 and appointed divisional commander during the Battle of Moscow.
 He was wounded and thereafter spent several months in the hospital.
-He was awarded the Knight's Cross of the Iron Cross on January 6, and was appointed commandant of the School for Mobile Troops (Schule für Schnelle Truppen).
+He was awarded the Knight's Cross of the Iron Cross on 6 January and was appointed commandant of the School for Mobile Troops (Schule für Schnelle Truppen).
 On 1 April 1943 he was promoted to Generalleutnant; in June he returned to the 4th Panzer Division, which he commanded during the Battle of Kursk.

 Saucken became acting commander of the III Panzer Corps in late June 1944.
 He received both the Knight's Cross of the Iron Cross with Oak Leaves and the Knight's Cross of the Iron Cross with Oak Leaves and Swords in 1944.

 In June and July, Saucken formed Kampfgruppe von Saucken (Battlegroup von Saucken) an ad hoc unit composed of the remnants of several units that had been destroyed in the Soviet Operation Bagration against the Army Group Centre.
 Composed mainly of elements of the 5th Panzer Division, 170th Infantry Division and the 505th Heavy Panzer Battalion, the battlegroup was later designated the XXXIX Panzer Corps.
 During the Soviet Minsk Offensive, it temporarily maintained an escape route across the Berezina River for retreating German soldiers.

 Saucken left the XXXIX Panzer Corps in late September 1944, when he took command of the forming Panzerkorps Großdeutschland.
 The still incomplete corps was divided when half of it, including Saucken, was ordered eastward to stop the Vistula–Oder Offensive.
 He led the corps until February 1945, when he was removed from his position and placed in the Führerreserve by Heinz Guderian, the Chief of Staff of the Army at the OKH.

 A month later, Saucken commanded the 2nd Army in Prussia and provided logistical support to the Evacuation of East Prussia.
 In April, his army was renamed to Army East Prussia.

-On 8 May, Saucken received notice that he had been awarded the Knight's Cross with Oak leaves, Swords, and Diamonds, making him the last of 27 officers to receive this award.
-Though an airplane stood by to evacuate him, he refused to leave his troops when they surrendered to the Red Army on the following day of 9 May 1945.
+On 8 May, the VE day, Saucken received notice that he had been awarded the Knight's Cross with Oak leaves, Swords, and Diamonds, making him the last of 27 officers to receive this award.
+Though an airplane stood by to evacuate him, he refused to leave his troops when they surrendered to the Red Army on 9 May 1945.

 Later life

 After surrendering on the Hel Peninsula, Saucken went into Soviet captivity.
 Initially he was imprisoned in the Lubyanka Building and the Oryol Prison before being transferred to the Siberian Tayshet camp in 1949.
-Kept in solitary confinement, ordered to do hard labour and tortured by Soviet interrogators after refusing to sign false confessions, Saucken had to use a wheelchair for the rest of his life.
 Released from Soviet captivity in 1955, he settled in Pullach near Munich.
 He died there in 1980.